RaymondChoi54/webcamMouse/deliverables/iteration-01.review.md

  * Ordered from most to least important.
  * Explain why you are making a change.

--Adding a website where users can view a demo and download the project -Need to figure out method to click; each choice has a tradeoff/dilemma
+-Adding a website where users can view a demo and download the project <br>
+-Need to figure out method to click; each choice has a tradeoff/dilemma <br>

 ## Product - Review